 Division of Behavioral Health and Recovery Prevention Fellowship

-The application cycle for Cohort 10 of the DBHR Prevention Fellowship is now open!
+The application cycle for Cohort 11 of the DBHR Prevention Fellowship Program is now open!

 Questions?
 Contact:

-- Kelley Pascoe, WSU Impact Lab Research Coordinator
+- Clara Hill, WSU IMPACT Lab Research Associate

-Applications for Cohort 10 of the WA Health Care Authority’s DBHR Prevention Fellowship Program beginning in October 2022 are now open!
+Applications for Cohort 11 of the Washington State Health Care Authority, Division of Behavioral Health and Recovery’s (DBHR) Prevention Fellowship Program, beginning in November 2023, are now open!

-Cohort 10 will run from October 2022 through July 2023.
-The DBHR Prevention Fellowship is 10-month long experience that offers unparalleled access to Washington State's leaders in behavioral health prevention, treatment, and recovery.
-Fellows play a pivotal role in the DBHR team, helping solve real world problems in prevention science, substance use prevention, and mental health promotion.
-These interactions provide one-of-a-kind insights into state, local, and community initiatives that impact the health and wellbeing of children, youth, and families in Washington State.
-By the end of the Fellowship, fellows are uniquely positioned to enter the prevention workforce, walking away with newfound leadership and communication skills and a deep understanding of multi-level prevention work.
+The DBHR Prevention Fellowship is a paid 10-month opportunity that grants unparalleled access to Washington State's leaders in behavioral health prevention, treatment, and recovery.
+Fellows play a pivotal role on the DBHR team, helping solve real world problems in prevention science, substance use prevention, and mental health promotion.
+Through these meaningful interactions, Fellows gain invaluable insights into state, local, and community initiatives that profoundly impact the well-being of children, youth, and families across Washington State.

 Quick links: